- Red Hat Enterprise Linux 6.x to Red Hat Enterprise Linux 7

 # yum update -y # reboot

-Step 5: Provide feedback
+Step 4: Provide the feedback

 This solution is part of Red Hat’s fast-track publication program, providing a huge library of solutions that Red Hat engineers have created while supporting our customers.
 To give you the knowledge you need the instant it becomes available, these articles may be presented in a raw and unedited form.